KLiang0712/TEMPCHIP-FAKESTORE/README.md

-# APP 2-2: FAKESTORE API PROJECT - TEMPCHIP FORMAT
+# APP 2-2: CHIP TEMPLATE STORE FORMAT
+## Store 2: FAKESTORE API
 A React.JS project developed with React JS and Tailwind CSS using the FakeStore API link.<br>
 This is a sample CHIP template and FakeStore API React.JS project done using TailWind CSS.<br>
 It is a store API project done for my Software Development portfolio at TECH I.S.
 Bootcamp.<br>